Letre2/webseite/content/blog/ovi/index.md

 <br>

-- **Three "F" for Gamification**
+- **Three "F" for gamification**
 Friends, Feedback, Fun.
-Competitive elements arouse the ambition of the students.
-Through feedback, students learn to assess themselves and their learning behavior.
+Competitive elements benefit the students' ambition.
+Given feedback, students learn to assess their learning behaviour.

 - **Making mistakes is okay**
-Especially in the beginning there is no direct feedback on mistakes.
-The voice assistant simply repeats incorrect words in a correct manner (mothering method).
+Especially at the beginning of using Ovi, there is no direct feedback on mistakes.
+The learning assistant simply repeats the mistake, though expressing it correctly (mothering method).
 This keeps students motivated.

 - **Avoiding fear**
-Students should not be afraid of embarrassing themselves because of mistakes.
+Students should not be afraid of humiliating themselves because of mistakes.

 - **Educational equity**
 Everyone is provided with the technical equipment.
-By deliberately excluding supplementary technologies, such as smartphones, distractions are avoided and educational equity and social permeability are ensured.
+By deliberately excluding supplementary technologies such as smartphones, educational equity and social permeability are ensured.

 - **Independent learning**
-Students can view their learning progress in skill trees and thus better assess themselves.
+skill trees.
+Thus, they can assess themselves in a better way./ Thus, they can more easily assess themselves.

 - **Relieve and strengthen teachers**
 Teachers receive updates on learning success and insights into the performance data of individual students.
 This enables them to provide students with individual and group support.